getporter/porter/docs/content/contribute/tutorial.md

 You can enable tab completion for mage as well, so that you can type `mage t[TAB]` and it will complete it with the name of matching targets.

+1. Install bash-completion if it isn't already installed with either `brew install bash-completion` (macOS) or `apt install bash-completion` (debian/ubuntu) depending on your operating system.
 1. Copy the mage-completion.sh script to a local directory:
     ```bash
     cp scripts/mage-completion.sh ~